botpress/botpress/modules/channel-twilio/README.md

 Official Twilio (SMS/WhatsApp) connector module for [Botpress](http://github.com/botpress/botpress).

-This module has been build to accelerate and facilitate development of SMS/WhatsApp bots.
+This module has been built to accelerate and facilitate development of SMS/WhatsApp bots.

 ## Configuration